Table of Contents

 2. You are 62 or older and are moving into a senior residence:

-Tenants 62 years of age or older who cannot live independently and are moving to a nursing home or other assisted living situation are protected by NYS property law.
+NYS property law protects tenants 62 years of age or older who cannot live independently and are moving to a nursing home or other assisted living situation.

-3. You and/or your children are victims of domestic violence:
+3. You and your children are victims of domestic violence:

 NYS property law provides for early termination rights for those tenants who are victims of domestic violence if the tenant has an order of protection.

-4. Your apartment is uninhabitable (the landlord/unit has been cited with violations of the NYC health or safety codes):
+4. Your apartment is uninhabitable (the landlord/unit has been cited for violations of the NYC health or safety codes):